 Sometimes a simple mistake can cause one of your clients to lose money.
 When a client sues over an error made by your business, such as a design mistake made your architecture business or interior design firm, professional liability insurance can help pay for your legal defense costs and more.

-If your event planning business promises to provide a service and fails to deliver, a client could sue – especially if it negatively impacts the client’s bottom line.
+If your event planning business promises to provide a service and fails to deliver, or has a misrepresentation of what they could provide, a client could sue – especially if it negatively impacts the client’s bottom line.

 If your management consultant business or public speaking firm is accused of negligence, such as failing to meet industry standards, then it could face a professional liability lawsuit.